threeandthreee/Archipelago/worlds/pokemon_bw/docs/rom changes.md

   - Also made some events trigger every time instead of once a day
 - Prevented gym events from being disabled when beating the gym leader
 - The grunt at Pokémon League teleporting you to N's castle now stays even after defeating Ghetsis
+- Professor Juniper is now always in her laboratory, regardless of current story events
+- Fossils can now always be revived in the Nacrene City museum, regardless of current story events
 - Added a debug menu to the PC help menu